-Two key community environment groups have a long history of protecting and enhancing biodiversity in Monash in partnership with Council's dedicated bushland and wetlands team.
-These groups include the Friends of Damper Creek Reserve and the Friends of Scotchmans Creek and Valley Reserve.
-Both groups formed over 20 years ago and are active in preservation of Monash bushland reserves through planting and weeding.
+Three key community environment groups have a long history of protecting and enhancing biodiversity in Monash in partnership with Council's dedicated bushland and wetlands team.
+These groups include the Friends of Damper Creek Reserve, the Friends of Scotchmans Creek and Valley Reserve and the Friends of Dandenong Valley Parklands.
+These groups formed over the past few decades and are active in preservation of Monash bushland reserves through planting and weeding.
 Depending on annual funding opportunities, both groups plant between 6,000-9,000 plants per year.

-Both groups also hold events on Clean Up Australia Day, National Tree Day, and coordinate their own Waterwatch programs.
-In addition to on-ground works, both groups provide advocacy to government organisations in relation to local or regional concerns such as waste management, open space planning, waterway and biodiversity protection and sustainable living.
-Each group also produce a monthly newsletter, which inform and educate group members and the public
+Both groups also hold events on Clean Up Australia Day, National Tree Day, and coordinate their own Waterwatch programs with Melbourne Water.
+In addition to onground works, both groups provide advocacy to government organisations in relation to local or regional concerns such as waste management, open space planning, waterway and biodiversity protection and sustainable living.
+Each group also produce a monthly newsletter, which inform and educate group members and the public.